Skin Cancer Reconstruction Scottsdale

 To move a scar from one part of the skin to another, Z-plasty is used.
 The scar is moved into a skin crease or fold, which minimizes the scar’s visibility.
 Z-plasty doesn’t remove the scar entirely, but it does make it much less noticeable.

 Rough, elevated scars can be made less noticeable with laser resurfacing or dermabrasion.
 The upper layers of the skin are removed, making the scar smoother and less obvious.
 Hypertropic or keloid scars are first treated with steroid injections to reduce their size.
 Or, the scars can be surgically removed.

-While insurance doesn’t typically cover cosmetic surgeries, if a scar was caused by an injury of if you had a cancerous lesion removed, it may be partially reimbursable for medical reasons.
+While insurance doesn’t typically cover cosmetic surgeries, if a scar was caused by an injury of if you had a cancerous lesion removed, its price may be partially reimbursed for medical reasons.
 Discuss insurance and financing issues with our staff during your consultation.